Number 10 shuns EU flag tradition

 Downing Street denied there had been any instruction from the prime minister to departments to end the tradition.

-However, Number 10 did hoist the flag last year.'No flagpole'
+However, Number 10 did hoist the flag last year.

 The UK's relationship with Europe is a potential source of tension between the Conservative and Liberal Democrat coalition partners.